Gluten free, a term that is now appearing in more places than ever – thankfully so, for those of us that avoid gluten!

 How do I know if I am sensitive to gluten?

 Do you have regular digestive problems, such as very smelly poo, diarrhoea or constipation?
-These things are normal for us to have every so often, but if they happen regularly it could be a sign that you need to tweak your diet, or can be a sign of a gluten intolerance.
-People with celiac disease experience inflammation in the small intestine after eating gluten.
+These symptoms can occur every so often, but if they happen regularly it could be a sign that you need to tweak your diet, or possibly a sign of a gluten intolerance.

-You can do a few ‘home tests’ to see what could be effecting your digestion.
+If you feel you may have an intolerance, you can do a few ‘home tests’ to see what could be effecting your digestion.
 An elimination plan will help you spot any clear triggers.
-To check using this method, go ‘gluten free’ for a week.
+To use this method, go ‘gluten free’ for a week.
 Only eat foods that are free of gluten for one week, and track your symptoms.
 Click here to download our handy tracker tool.

 What can I eat?